 - It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
 Loosen the axle nut. - 2.
-Place the motorcycle on the centerstand. - 3.
+Lift the rear wheel off the ground according to the procedure on page 6-31. - 3.
 Remove the axle nut. - Loosen the locknut and drive chain adjusting nut on each side of the swingarm.

 - 1. Axle nut

 - 2. Drive chain slack adjusting nut

 - 3. Locknut

-- 5. Push the wheel forward, and then remove the drive chain from the rear sprocket.
+- Push the wheel forward, and then remove the drive chain from the rear sprocket.

-The drive chain does not need to be disassembled in order to remove and install the rear wheel.

-6. While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.
+- If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain cannot be disassembled. - While supporting the brake caliper and slightly lifting the wheel, pull the wheel axle out.